ToniWonKanobi/theoveranalyzed.net/posts/2015/6/17/leaving-squarespace-part-I-getting-started-with-camel.md

 <hr class="small" />

 If you didn't have too much trouble with this tutorial, I doubt you'll have any with future posts in this series.
-The hardest part is
+The next step: making all the old files work with Camel.
+Stay tuned.

 [^be]: Be sure that you are still in the directory where Camel lives (e.g., `~/Desktop/camel` in my example)
 [^he]: Note that the dependencies are not required after deploying.
 Since part of the `camel.js` script includes dependencies for various packages, the script will locate those online.
 This is why, after deploying and linking to Dropbox, the `node_packages` folder does not show up in the Dropbox version of your site.
 More on this in a future post.